jiahaozhenbang/FADS-ICL/README.md

 ## Preparation
 ### Environment
-The code is tested under torch==1.12.0 and transformers==4.20.1, though the requirement of spefic version is not very strict, run with no bugs, then you are set.
+The code is tested under python==3.8.18, torch==1.12.0 and transformers==4.39.0, though the requirement of spefic version is not very strict, run with no bugs, then you are set.

+**Note**: Almost all experiments is conducted on a single NVIDIA A800-SXM4-80GB, except for the llama-30B model which requires two.
+Besides, bitsandbytes (we use the 0.41.2 version) is needed in quantification for llama2-70B.
 ### Model
-Prepare your LLM ([gpt2](https://huggingface.co/gpt2-xl/tree/main) or opt) in `./llm/`, I personally prefer download them myself and configure the local path in scripts.
+Prepare your LLM ([gpt2](https://huggingface.co/gpt2-xl/tree/main), [llama](https://huggingface.co/docs/transformers/model_doc/llama) or [llama2](https://huggingface.co/docs/transformers/model_doc/llama2)) in `./llm/`, I personally prefer download them myself and configure the local path in scripts.
 ### Data
-[Download](https://drive.google.com/file/d/1Yh2blPkJvMtdm5xWKoHr2fLp2i2Bn5Ir/view?usp=share_link) dataset and unzip them in `./data`.\
+[Download](https://drive.google.com/file/d/1Pzsfn7mTwu6kIGssHGcXMVLH7hmLuShV/view?usp=drive_link) dataset and unzip them in `./data`.\
 The structure of the project looks like:
 ```
 .
 ├── run_icl.sh
-├── run_knnprompting.sh
+├── run_fads-icl.sh
 ├── icl.py
-├── knn_prompting.py
+├── fads-icl.py
 ├── utils
 │   ├── anchor.py
 │   ├── dataset.py